-- The Ledger feature works by comparing an earlier input state with the current state: if the Ledger has no information about a particular input (for example, during the first build after it was added to a makefile), it will not contribute in the up-to-dateness check. - · Only one Ledger is used per build. - The default ledger file is called emake.ledger
+- The Ledger feature works by comparing an earlier input state with the current state: if the Ledger has no information about a particular input (for example, during the first build after it was added to a makefile), it will not contribute in the up-to-dateness check. - Only one Ledger is used per build. - The default ledger file is called emake.ledger

-It can be adjusted by the --emake-ledgerfile=<path> command-line option or EMAKE_LEDGER FILE=<path> environment variable.
+It can be adjusted by the --emake-ledgerfile=<path> command-line option or EMAKE_LEDGER_FILE=<path> environment variable.

 - If you specify --emake-ledgerfile=<path> but not --emake-ledger=<valuelist>, the Ledger still hashes the filenames, so the Ledger is triggered when the filename order changes or a file is added or removed. - The Ledger automatically backs up the ledger file before using it.
 This ensures a non-corrupt file is available.
 If the ledger file is large, copying it could take some time on incremental builds.
-The ledger option, nobackup, suppresses the backup. - Ledger works for local builds, as well as local submakes in a runlocal job, see Performance Tuning. - It is not possible, however, to share a Ledger between top-level make instances and local-mode submakes running on different Agents.
-See EMAKE_BUILD_MODE=local in Electric Make Commandline Options and Environment Variables. - eMake consults Ledger information to trigger a rebuild only when a target would otherwise be considered up-to-date.
+The ledger option, nobackup, suppresses the backup. - Ledger works for local builds, as well as local submakes in a runlocal job, see Managing Temporary Files. - It is not possible, however, to share a Ledger between top-level make instances and local-mode submakes running on different Agents.
+See EMAKE_BUILD_MODE=local in Electric Make Command-Line Options and Environment Variables. - eMake consults Ledger information to trigger a rebuild only when a target would otherwise be considered up-to-date.
 Information in the Ledger never prevents a target from being rebuilt. - In a GNU Make emulation, the Ledger feature changes the meaning of the '\$?' automatic variable to be synonymous with '\$^' (all prerequisites, regardless of up-to-dateness). - You cannot change Ledger options for a particular ledger file-you must use the same combination of timestamp, size, and command that was used to create the ledger file. - If you turn on --emake-ledger and --emake-autodepend at the same time, the Ledger keeps track of both implicit and explicit dependencies.
-This feature is comparable to using ClearMake under ClearCase, but is independent of ClearCase information records. - Order-only prerequisites, in keeping with their semantic meaning, never affect Ledger behavior.
+This feature is comparable to using ClearMake under ClearCase, but is independent of ClearCase information records. - Order-only prerequisites, in keeping with their semantic meaning, never affect Ledger behavior. - Because the Ledger automatically rebuilds a target when there is no existing entry in the ledger file, a build that is using the Ledger for the first time may take longer than expected.